nduytg/home-docker-registry/README.md

 Using default tag: latest
 The push refers to repository [10.103.70.188:8080/myfirstimage] Get "https://10.103.70.188:8080/v2/": http: server gave HTTP response to HTTPS client

+^ Does not work because we dont have SSL certs yet!
+Let's add one!

 ```